My Cat Ate Green Onions Will He Get sick?

 There’s no specific treatment for green onion toxicity in cats; however, the vet will treat your cat with supportive measures.
 These may include an IV for fluids and to make it easy to administer medications needed to treat symptoms.

-In some cases, a cat may also require a blood transfusion to build up their blood supply.
+In some cases, a cat may also require a blood transfusion to build up their low red blood cell supply.

-The good news is that cats who receive prompt medical care have an excellent chance of making a complete recovery.
+The great news is that cats who receive prompt medical care have a good chance of making a complete recovery.